-TPS is the outcome of such powerful Lean Six Sigma team associates sigma, which leads to high performance culture and lets employees to know their full strength.
+TPS is the outcome of such powerful Lean Six Sigma team associates sigma, which leads to a high-performance culture and lets employees to know their full strength.
 It also bestows creatively, while the firm gains from increased, profitability, market share, productivity, and high customer satisfaction.

 Elimination of Waste has several forms such as material, idle equipment, time, and inventory.
 Most organizations do waste about 70% to 90% of their existing resources.
 Hence, TPS emphasizes the detection of such waste followed by certain Six Sigma tools and systems to eliminate it.

 Learn More About Our Lean Six Sigma Training Programs

 Inventory is one such largest waste.
 It demolishes capital, become outdated and consumes both space as well as workforce.
 At times, it also hides other kinds of wastes.
 Almost each defect or difficulty makes a need of inventory.
 Thus, inventory is an outcome as well as evidence of overall manufacturing effectiveness.

 Below discussed are some of the TPS’s (Toyota production system) Six Sigma strategies:

 1. Decreased setup times: All setup procedures are wasteful, since they do not add any value and tie-up labor and equipment.
 By handling procedures, using carts and training employees to carry out their own setups, Toyota has managed to slash setup times from month to hours, and even minutes.